 S0 and S1 indicate the type of machine cycle in progress.

-What happens when RESET IN signal goes low in 8085?
+Impact of RESET IN signal going low in 8085

 RESET IN is an input signal which is active when its status is low.
 When this pin is low, the following occurs: The program counter is set to zero (0000H).